jerrywardlow/portfolio/README.md

 ### [Docker](https://github.com/jerrywardlow/docker-playground)

-** [Alpine Catalog](https://github.com/jerrywardlow/docker-playground/blob/master/alpine-catalog/Dockerfile) ** - An incredibly lightweight and irresponsible containerized implementation of the aforementioned [Item Catalog](https://github.com/jerrywardlow/p3catalog).
+** [Alpine Catalog](https://github.com/jerrywardlow/docker-playground/blob/master/alpine-catalog/Dockerfile) ** - An incredibly lightweight and irresponsible containerized implementation of the aforementioned [Item Catalog](https://github.com/jerrywardlow/p3catalog) on Alpine Linux.
 PostgreSQL and Gunicorn are left behind in exchange for SQLite and the builtin Flask server.

+** [Wordpress/PHPMyAdmin/MariaDB](https://github.com/jerrywardlow/docker-playground/blob/master/wppma/docker-compose.yml) ** - Docker Compose is used to bring up linked containers for Wordpress and MariaDB.
+A third container running PHPMyAdmin is presented as a convenience.